-Before filing for divorce in Illinois, you or your spouse must have been a resident of the state for 90 or more days.
-You may file in the circuit court of the county in which either of you currently reside, or in whichever county you most recently resided in together.
+Before filing for divorce in Mokena, either or both spouses must have been a resident of Illinois for 90 or more days, and either spouse may file in the circuit court of the county in which they reside, according to 750 Illinois Compiled Statutes 5/401(a).

-If you and your spouse were married for less than eight years, have no children, and have little to no marital property and assets, you may also qualify for “joint simplified divorce” under 750 Illinois Compiled Statutes 5/452.
+If two divorcing spouses were married for less than eight years, have no children, and have little to no marital property and assets, they may also qualify for the “joint simplified divorce” under 750 Illinois Compiled Statutes 5/452.

-To be eligible for a no-fault divorce, both you and your spouse must live separately from each other for two or more years and show that the irreconcilable differences between you “have caused the irretrievable breakdown of the marriage.”
+Under 750 Illinois Compiled Statutes 5/401(a), there is only one ground required for a no-fault divorce.
+For two spouses to be eligible for a no-fault divorce, both spouses must live separately from each other for two or more years and show that the irreconcilable differences between them “have caused the irretrievable breakdown of the marriage.”

-If the court finds that the efforts of reconciliation by both spouses were unsuccessful or that any future efforts would be impractical and not in the family’s best interests, then it will consider the requirements for a “no-fault” divorce to be met.
+If the court finds that the efforts of reconciliation by both spouses were unsuccessful or that any future efforts would be impractical and not in the family’s best interests, then the no-fault ground requirement has been met.

 However, 750 Illinois Compiled Statutes 5/401(a-5) specifies that if both spouses in an uncontested divorce have continuously lived apart for at least six months before filing for divorce, then they may waive the two-year separation requirement.

-If you live in Will County and are seeking a divorce, our firm could provide you with legal advice and help guide you through each step of the no-fault divorce process in Will County.
-Even if you are just considering a separation or would like to learn more about no-fault divorces, get in touch with us today to schedule a consultation and start exploring your options.
+Our Mokena no-fault divorce attorneys could provide you with legal advice and help guide you through each step of the legal process.
+If you are considering or would like to learn more about no-fault divorces in Mokena, get in touch with a Mokena no-fault divorce lawyer today to schedule a consultation and start exploring your options.